LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Description
 This happens if we could not send a query to Watson.
 #### Reasons
-Usually this happens if the quota limit is reached.
+Usually, this happens if the quota limit is reached.
 #### Solutions
 Increase your Watson Quota to match the expected load.